Stanford in the Vale

 Prehistory

-Typical Iron Age round houses As tribal groups began to form in the 1st century B.C., the Upper Thames became a frontier area between the Dobunni to the west and the Belgic Catevellauni to the east.
-The Vale would have been crossed by pathways connecting settlements to tribal refuges and to the primary trade routes along the Ridgeway to the south along the Berkshire Downs and along the North Berkshire Ridge to the north.
-There is an important minor ridge of relatively high ground that runs south from the Faringdon area past Stanford and on towards Wantage.
-This area was controlled by Bodioc, an Iron Age cheiftan of the Dobunni, during the 1st century B.C.
+Typical Iron Age round houses As tribal groups began to form in the 1st century B.C., evidence suggests that the Upper Thames became a frontier zone between the Dobunni to the west and the Catevellauni to the east.
+The Vale was crossed by pathways connecting settlements to tribal refuges and to the primary trade routes along the Ridgeway, to the South along the Berkshire Downs and to the North along the North Berkshire Ridge as well.
+This area was controlled by Bodioc, an Iron Age chieftain of the Dobunni, during the 1st century B.C.
 The site of Stanford in the Vale is surrounded by important hillforts: Segsbury Castle, Rams Hill, Uffington Castle, Badbury Hill, Onetree Hill (Fernham) and the multivallate camps of Hardwell and Cherbury.
-This suggest that the area must have been well populated, with tribal settlements engaged in primitive farming and grinding corn with quern stones.
-An early Iron Age settlement was present in Hatford parish, from which pottery, glass beads, bone needles and weaving combs have been found.
+This suggests that the area must have been well populated, with tribal settlements engaged in stock farming, growing cereal and grinding corn with quern stones.

 << Previous: Introduction Next: Romano-British >>